jmatss/lang/README.md

 ```
 @format("abc{}def{}", 123, 456)
 ```
-would result in a std::StringView containing the string "abc123def456".
+would result in a `std::String` containing the string "abc123def456".

 ### `@array(init_value: T, dimension: u32)`
 Creates a instance of an array with the specified length `dimension` and all values initialized to the value `init_value`.